alexanderswift/public-gigacom/testing_and_final_thoughts.md

 That doesn't mean I can't get 1Gbps from my connection it means a single host with a few threads including the TCP overhead  used in my tests has a limit of about 930 Mbits/sec.

-### Internet Speed Tests sites 🌏
+## Internet Speed Tests sites 🌏

-These sites are an indication of your download speed but you've no idea whatelse is happening on the internet you share with millions of other users and theres a fair chance some of them are also doing a speed test also.
+Using the GigaComm connection but these sites are an indication of your download speed but you've no idea whatelse is happening on the internet you share with millions of other users and theres a fair chance some of them are also doing a speed test also.

-##### **From TPGGigaComm**
+##### All tests performed with a MacBook connected  ⚠️ DIRECTLY TO THE NTU ⚠️ AND I DO NOT RECOMMEND THIS ⚠️

 | Host                                             | Ping (Latency) | Down       | Up         | URL                                                          |
 | ------------------------------------------------ | -------------- | ---------- | ---------- | ------------------------------------------------------------ |